 When an agent makes less per transaction, often only charging a discounted commission of 1%, they’ve got to complete many more transactions in order to make a living.
 While this means that they have plenty of experience getting to closing (since they complete approximately three times as many transactions as a regular agent to make the same amount of money), it may also mean that they have less time to offer each client.
 Taking a few days to receive a response is expected.
 That could potentially hold up or even ruin your opportunity at a sale.

 You’re likely to get a less personal experience due to the volume that low commissions agents take on.
-They just don’t have the time (or the budget) to add the cutesy little touches like champagne and flowers at closing that more traditional agents often offer their clients.
+They just don’t have the time (or the budget) to add the cutest little touches like champagne and flowers at closing that more traditional agents often offer their clients.
 Hand-holding probably isn’t going to happen, either.

 So, Are They Any Good?

 The fact is every licensed real estate agent is legally obligated to provide you with a certain level of service.
-They are required to put your interests first, do as you’ve asked them to do, provide you with pertinent information they may have, and they handle the paperwork required when you buy or sell a home.
+They are required to put your interests first, do as you’ve asked them to do, provide you with pertinent information they may have, and handle the paperwork required when you buy or sell a home.
 Whether they’re working at full commission per your area or they’re giving you a discounted rate, they must do those things.

 With that in mind, whether a discount agent is good at their job has less to do with how much commission they charge and more to do with their individual acumen in the industry.
 Some discount agents are great, some not so much; some ‘regular’ agents are great, some not so much.